Rathikagopal/mm-lie-detector/README.md

 ### 7.2.
 Modify train/valid/infer parameters

-All configurations are stored in separate files in `config/` dirrectory.
-To modity something, for example `batch_size`, dataset `root`, preprocessing pipeline, model configuration and parts, `learning rate`, `metrics`, `callbacks`, `criterion` and other and other, just open and edit existing config file or copy it and edit.
+All configurations are stored in separate files in `config/` directory.
+To modify something, for example `batch_size`, dataset `root`, preprocessing pipeline, model configuration and parts, `learning rate`, `metrics`, `callbacks`, `criterion` and other and other, just open and edit existing config file or copy it and edit.

 To use custom dataset, modify `dataset` attribute in configuration file.
 If you register your dataset class you use it like: